JonathanRamosWeigend/SolarSystemUnity/README.md

-# Solar System with Unity
+# Animated Solar System with Unity

-## Newtons Law of Universal Gravitation
+## Animated by using Newtons Law of Universal Gravitation

 Build with Unity and C#.